 A rammed-earth pavilion to be built in St. Gallen

 Summer series.
-A group of around 30 Master’s students in architecture from EPFL and other Swiss universities will spend a month constructing a rammed-earth mock-up in St. Gallen on a site devoted to the arts.
+A group of around 30 Master’s students in architecture from EPFL and other Swiss universities will spend a month constructing a rammed-earth building in St. Gallen on a site devoted to the arts.
 Opposite the worksite, an exhibition about the history of rammed-earth construction will open on 20 August.

 They are a group of 30-odd architecture students from EPFL, ETH Zurich, the University of Applied Sciences and Arts Northwestern Switzerland (FHNW, Basel) and Bauhaus University (Weimar, Germany), and they are preparing to don hardhats and work boots.
 Their mission?
 To construct a rammed-earth “mock-up” at Sittertal, a prototype of a big scale pavilion which will be realized in Summer 2018.